 - Other conditions.

-Lactobacillus is also LIKELY SAFE for women to use inside the vagina.
+When applied to the vagina: Lactobacillus is LIKELY SAFE for women to use inside the vagina.

 Weakened immune system: There is some concern that lactobacillus from supplements that contain live bacteria might grow too well in people whose immune systems are weakened.
 This includes people with HIV/AIDS or people who have taken medicines to prevent rejection of a transplanted organ.
 Lactobacillus has caused disease (rarely) in people with weakened immune systems.
 To be on the safe side, if you have a weakened immune system, talk with your healthcare provider before taking lactobacillus.